jquku/Matrix-Chatbot/README.md

 ### E2EE support
 The support is still a work in progress for the project.
-Messages sent to an encrypted room cannot be handlet yet.
-For future development, this is how matrix-nio with E2EE support can be downloaded.
+Messages sent to an encrypted room cannot be handled yet.
+For future development, this is how matrix-nio with E2EE support can be downloaded on Ubuntu.

 1. Install the latest version of python-olm
    For e2e support, installing the [libolm](https://gitlab.matrix.org/matrix-org/olm) C libary is recommended